 Provide a detailed, itemized budget with a justification for each line item.
 CCV will not fund overhead charge or indirect cost.
 Provide a list of other funding sources to which this proposal has already been submitted or will be submitted within three months, along with dates of submission and expected dates of decision.
 State so if none.

-Attach a brief biography of the project leader and each co-leader (maximum of two pages for each).
-Provide a paragraph explicitly summarizing the qualification of the person to perform specific tasks detailed in the project description.
+Attach a brief biography of the project leader and each co-leader (maximum of two pages for each person, a strict requirement).
+Provide a paragraph explicitly summarizing the qualification of each person to perform specific tasks detailed in the project description.

 G. Appendix (as needed)